skjan30/HabitQuest/README.md

 # HabitQuest Technologies

+Note: This project was made using Bolt – a modern scaffolding tool that helps kickstart React + TypeScript projects with best practices and performance-focused defaults.
 ### Core Framework & Build Tools

 - **Vite** – Fast development server and build tool
 - **React 18** – Frontend JavaScript library with hooks
 - **TypeScript** – Type safety and improved development experience